gifitsp/PolkaExchange/README.md

     ./target/release/node-polkaexchange --chain local

-To run a fresh instance, you can run the following to clean local db:
+To run a fresh instance, you can run the following to clear local db:

     cargo run --release -- purge-chain --dev